Steps To Boost Your Site's Crawlability And Indexability

 Ejaz Ahmed

-This comprehensive guide dives into the actionable strategies and techniques to boost your site crawlability and improve indexability, ensuring that your pages are not only found by search engines but also ranked higher on results pages.
+This complete guide explains actionable steps and strategies toward improving your site crawlability and indexability, which will help ensure that your pages are not only indexed but also rank higher on the results pages.

 Introduction to Site Crawlability and Indexability

-On the other hand, indexability ensures that crawled pages are stored in a search engine’s database and made available to appear in search results.
-Even if a page is crawled, it doesn’t mean it will be indexed if the right signals aren’t present.
+Moving on, indexability means all the pages crawled are kept in an engine’s database.
+It is then available to show in search results.
+It is important to note that a page can be crawled but will not be indexed if the right signals are not present.
 Both factors are essential for SEO success.

 • Missed opportunities for rankings.